 For the first example, $x_i$ is just the multiplication by the variable $x_i$, and $p_i$ is the derivative with respect to $x_i$: $p_i=\frac{\partial}{\partial x_i}$.
 Clearly, these operators satisfy \eqref{cond1} and \eqref{cond2}, and the operator $\Delta$ in~\eqref{Laplace-op} coincides with the classical Laplace operator.

 For the second example, $x_i$ is again the multiplication by the variable $x_i$, but $p_i$ is the Dunkl derivative $p_i={\cal D}_i$, which is a certain differential-difference operator with an underlying reflection group determined by a root system (a precise definition follows later in this paper).
 Conditions \eqref{cond1} still hold: the commutativity of the operators $x_i$ is trivial, but the commutativity of the operators $p_i$ is far from trivial~\cite{1989_Dunkl_TransAmerMathSoc_311_167,Etingof}.
 Following~\cite{1989_Dunkl_TransAmerMathSoc_311_167}, also the conditions \eqref{cond2} are valid in the Dunkl case.
-The operator $\Delta$ in~\eqref{Laplace-op} now takes the form $\sum_{i=1}^N {\cal D}_i^2$ and is known as the Dunkl Laplacian or the Laplace-Dunkl operator.
+The operator $\Delta$ in~\eqref{Laplace-op} now takes the form $\sum_{i=1}^N {\cal D}_i^2$ and is known as the Dunkl Laplacian or the Laplace--Dunkl operator.
 By the way, it is no surprise that the operators $x_i$ and ${\cal D}_j$ do not satisfy the canonical commutation relations.
 It is, however, very surprising that they satisfy the more general Wigner quantization relations (for a Hamiltonian of oscillator type).

-So the solution of the first problem in the general context will in particular lead to the determination of symmetries of the Laplace-Dunkl operator.
+So the solution of the first problem in the general context will in particular lead to the determination of symmetries of the Laplace--Dunkl operator.

 Since we are dealing with these operators in an algebraic context, it is worthwhile to move to a closely related operator, the Dirac operator.
-For this purpose, consider a set of $N$ generators of a Clifford algebra, i.e.\ $N$ elements $e_i$ satisfying
+For this purpose, consider a set of $N$ generators of a Clifford algebra, i.e., $N$ elements $e_i$ satisfying

-where $\epsilon$ is $+1$ or $-1$.
+where $\{a,b\} = ab + ba$ denotes the anticommutator and $\epsilon$ is $+1$ or $-1$.
 The generators $e_i$ are supposed to commute with the general operators $x_j$ and $p_j$.
-Under the general conditions \eqref{cond1} and \eqref{cond2}, the {\em second problem} is now: determine the operators that commute (or anti-commute) with the generalized Dirac operator
+Under the general conditions \eqref{cond1} and \eqref{cond2}, the {\em second problem} is now: determine the operators that commute (or anticommute) with the generalized Dirac operator

 Obviously, this is a refinement of the first problem, since $\underline D^2= \epsilon\, \Delta$.